Garrett Hampson Player Props: Marlins vs. Nationals

 Garrett Hampson At The Plate

-- Hampson has nine doubles, a home run and 10 walks while batting .243.
+- Hampson is batting .237 with nine doubles, a home run and 11 walks.

-- Hampson has picked up a hit in 56.8% of his 44 games this year, with at least two hits in 6.8% of them.
+- In 55.6% of his games this year (25 of 45), Hampson has picked up at least one hit, and in three of those games (6.7%) he recorded at least two.

-- He has gone deep in one of 44 games, and in 0.8% of his plate appearances.
+- He has hit a long ball in one of 45 games, and in 0.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.